Not to deny, but swimming pools are a great addition to the backyard of any property.

 3. Algae Scrub Brush

 We are sure you wouldn’t want algae to devour your pool equipment and the pool.
-Hence, when buying pool supplies, ensure you include algae brush too.
+Hence, when buying pool supplies, include an algae brush too.

-If you’re looking for brushes to remove algae growth from ladders, walls and other surfaces, going for brushes with stainless steel bristles is the best bet.
+Using stainless steel bristles is the best bet if you’re looking for brushes to remove algae growth from ladders, walls and other surfaces.
 Alternatively, you can opt for brushes with nylon bristles for vinyl liners.

 4. Skimmer Basket

-Debris, dirt and grime are a source of nuisance for pool owners.
+Debris, dirt, and grime are sources of nuisance for pool owners.
 Hence, don’t forget to get a skimmer basket to clean your pool.
 Thanks to its telescopic pole, you can also remove floating debris and debris from hard-to-reach areas.

 5. Pool Shock

 Are dead skin, microbes and allergens troubling you?
-Then a pool shock is the one that will come to your rescue.
-If your pool emits foul odours, the pool chemistry isn’t balanced well.
+Then, a pool shock is the one that will come to your rescue.
+The pool chemistry isn’t balanced well if your pool emits foul odours.
 Hence, it’s time to add shock to your pool.

 Regardless of what lurks in your pool’s water, adding some shock will sanitise the pool’s water, making it safe to swim.
-Also, it’s wise to sanitise your pool after heavy downpours or family gatherings.
+Also, sanitising your pool after heavy downpours or family gatherings is wise.

 6. Essential Tools

 Keeping a toolbox in the pool area is always the best decision.
-A toolbox will always come in handy if you use a screwdriver to tighten loose nuts or a wrench.
-Hence, keeping them in or around the pool area will save you from running inside now and then.
+A toolbox will always be handy if you use a screwdriver or a wrench to tighten loose nuts.
+Hence, keeping them in or around the pool area will save you from running inside occasionally.

 7. Pool Cover

-Not to forget, a pool cover is one of the essential pool supplies for pool owners.
+Do not forget that a pool cover is an essential pool supply for pool owners.
 When buying pool covers, always ensure that they are the right fit for your pool.

 8. Pool Chemicals

 Keeping the water level balanced is the key to the pool’s longevity.
-So, when you’re buying pool supplies, don’t forget to include pool chemicals in your shopping bag.
-For alkalinity levels, you’ll need an alkalinity increase, like sodium bicarbonate.
+So, when buying pool supplies, don’t forget to include pool chemicals in your shopping bag.
+You’ll need an alkalinity increase for alkalinity levels, like sodium bicarbonate.

-Meanwhile, pool stabilisers such as cyanuric acid are a must-have for pool owners to balance water.
+Meanwhile, pool stabilisers such as cyanuric acid are necessary for pool owners to balance water.
 Algaecide is a chemical that suppresses algae growth in the water.
 If you notice a drop in hardness level, increase calcium hardness in the swimming pool.

 How To Prep The Pool For Summer?